 How to Create and Run a Script

-First and foremost, chose a game that requires you to farm things on a daily basis.
+First and foremost, choose a game that requires you to farm things on a daily basis.
 We’ll go ahead and use King’s Raid for our example, but Scripts work on any game you can install on BlueStacks, including Epic Seven, Astral Chronicles, Call of Duty: Mobile, and more.
-To create a Script for a game, start it up and then click on the keyboard control UI on the right-hand side of your screen.
+To create a Script for a game, start it up and then click on the keyboard control UI on the right-hand side of your screen(the bulb icon).

 You’ve successfully opened the Game Controls UI for your application.
 Using the tools on the right-hand side, you can assign shortcuts to buttons, swipes, repeated taps, and more.
 To create a Script, select the “Script” feature under the “Advanced Game Controls” menu on the right window and drag it anywhere on your screen.
 Then, assign it a shortcut on your keyboard.
 We decided on the F1 button.

 This was the easy part.
 Now comes the (more) difficult and entertaining one: getting the Script to do a series of actions you’d like to fully automatize.
 To edit your Script, click on the “<\>” icon on your screen – it should be right underneath the keyboard shortcut.

 You’ll notice that a window has opened on the right-hand side of the emulator.
 That’s your Script Editor.
 Here, you can write the series of commands you’d like BlueStacks to execute on your behalf through the Script.
 For a full list of the keywords and primitives you can use, visit the following page or simply click on the script guide hyperlink at the bottom of the script editor window.